 - a silver or gold sponsor adds a comment asking to add the bug bounty label and mentioning @jdubois, @deepu105 or @pascalgrimaud on GitHub.

 - @jdubois, @deepu105 or @pascalgrimaud directly add the bug bounty label, as they believe it is an important new feature, a critical bug, a long-standing issue, or a time-consuming task.
+If you are working on an issue and if you think it deserves a bounty don’t hesitate to ask one of the project leads.

 To be valid, the bug bounty should then have the $$ bug-bounty $$ label added by either @jdubois, @deepu105 or @pascalgrimaud.
 It should also have a “$100”, “$200”, “$300” or “$500” label to tell how much it is worth, but if that tag has been forgotten, it is by default worth “$100”.